Wellington, CO Real Estate

 A diverse range of fun and recreational attractions and events add to Wellington’s appeal to homebuyers.
 Local highlights you can see and experience in this town include:

-- The Harvest Farm’s annual Fall Festival, featuring a corn maze, hay wagon rides, petting zoos, free kettle corn for kids, and other activities the whole family will enjoy
+- The Harvest Farm’s annual Fall Festival, features a corn maze, hay wagon rides, petting zoos, free kettle corn for kids, and other activities the whole family will enjoy

 - Downtown Wellington’s historic buildings, commercial and dining establishments, and colorful annual events and festivals.
 Wellington’s historic downtown district is one of its main attractions.
 With a thriving community of small business owners, the downtown has been revitalized to include shops, galleries, restaurants, and more.